SketchedDoughnut/lynxy/info/github/lynxy_server.md

     - `lynxy.general_send('clear_client')`

 - **freeze_server**
   - If the user is authorized, this function will freeze the server.
 This will either make the server not exist for new clients, and/or severe the current connections with the clients.
-This argument returns a status code.
 Example usage is below.
     - `lynxy.general_send('freeze_server')`

 - **end_session**
   - This argument ends the session between the client and the server.
-This argument returns a status code.
 Example usage is below.
     - `lynxy.general_send('end_session')`